KevinWorkman/HappyCoding/blog/_posts/2020-09-26-my-quarantine.md

 There was an interesting social pressure aspect to it that's really hard to explain after the fact.
 I'm also fascinated by the in-groups that formed so quickly between the maskers and the anti-maskers.
 I feel like that's going to be studied in history books 50 years from now.
 I was a little relieved when masks became mandatory because at least that told me what I was supposed to be doing.

-I think a lot of people felt helpless in the face of all this, and they reacted to that feeling by either internalizing it and worrying about everything, or externalizing it and getting angry at others for not doing the right thing.
+I think a lot of people felt helpless in the face of all this, and they reacted to that feeling by either internalizing it and worrying about everything, or externalizing it and getting angry at others for not doing the "right" thing.
 I read so many twitter rants about people having the audacity to bike or jog outside.

 ![little lunch bird](/blog/images/my-quarantine/2020-05-10.jpg)